Minor Bush was born on Sept. 12, 1840 near Zanesville, OH, or perhaps Hamilton County, IN, the son of Christopher and Elizabeth (Miner) Bush.

-They produced at least two children -- Clara Copper and Lydia Fish.
+Together, the couple produced at two known daughters -- Clara Copper and Lydia Fish.

-The Bushes lived in or near Pendleton, Green Township, Madison County, IN.
+The Bushes lived in or near Noblesville and Pendleton, Green Township, Madison County, IN.
 Nettie was a member of the Christian Church, having joined at age 18.

 Their married life lasted a relatively short 13 years.

 Stricken with tuberculosis, then known as "consumption," Minor faced an extended demise.
 "During all his long and painful illness he was ever cheerful and patient, always thoughtful of other's comfort before his own," reported a newspaper.
-He died at the age of 40, on July 17, 1880, in Pendleton.
-The remains were lowered into eternal repose in Hurlock Cemetery in Noblesville, IN, but no marker is known to stand at the grave.
+He succumbed at the age of 40, on July 17, 1880, in Pendleton.
+The remains were lowered into eternal repose in Hurlock Cemetery in Noblesville, IN, but no marker stands at the grave.

-A search in 2000 for his obituary in the Anderson Democrat proved futile, and there are no Madison or Hancock County court records documenting his existence.
-Yet one obituary has been posted on Find-a-Grave circa 2022.
+His obituary was printed in the Noblesville Ledger.
+A search in 2000 for his obituary in the Anderson Democrat proved futile, and are no Madison or Hancock County court records were found.

 Nettie and Henry went on to bear three more children of their own -- Gertrude V. Freeman, Arthur Dale Michael and Ruby Ratliff.
 Nettie thus had a grand total of nine children -- a stepson from her first marriage, two daughters from her first marriage, three children from her second marriage, and four stepchildren from Henry's previous marriages -- Laura E. Michael, Charles N. Michael and Calvin Henry Michael.
 (One of Henry's children from a previous marriage, Cora Michael, had died at age 2.)